kezoponk/IPhonePasscode.js/README.md

     if request.GET['pass'] is '1234':
         return redirect('/loggedin/')
 ```
+- Password is 1234
+- Gray buttons, white text
+- Modified title
-- Password is 1234, gray buttons, white text, modified title, ease-out rotate animation for 0.8s, python django used for back-end
+- Ease-out rotate animation for 0.8s
+- Python django used for back-end